Preetham1725/Linear-Regression/README.md

 Simple Linear Regression
 Simple or single-variate linear regression is the simplest case of linear regression with a single independent variable, 𝐱 = 𝑥.
+Multiple Linear Regression
+Multiple or multivariate linear regression is a case of linear regression with two or more independent variables.

+If there are just two independent variables, the estimated regression function is 𝑓(𝑥₁, 𝑥₂) = 𝑏₀ + 𝑏₁𝑥₁ + 𝑏₂𝑥₂.
+It represents a regression plane in a three-dimensional space.
+The goal of regression is to determine the values of the weights 𝑏₀, 𝑏₁, and 𝑏₂ such that this plane is as close as possible to the actual responses and yield the minimal SSR.

+The case of more than two independent variables is similar, but more general.
+The estimated regression function is 𝑓(𝑥₁, …, 𝑥ᵣ) = 𝑏₀ + 𝑏₁𝑥₁ + ⋯ +𝑏ᵣ𝑥ᵣ, and there are 𝑟 + 1 weights to be determined when the number of inputs is 𝑟.